biq-jimoh/boolean-optimizer-prototype/WEB_SEARCH_IMPLEMENTATION.md

 - Web searches add 2-5 seconds to SI-7/SI-8 execution time
 - Other consultants are not affected and run at full speed
 - Failed web searches gracefully fall back to skipping the consultants
-- HTML pages are typically 70-100KB - tiny compared to GPT-4.1's 1M token limit
+- HTML pages are typically 70-100KB and fit comfortably within modern large-context models

 ## Security Considerations